Hi, I’m Amy.

 What made this shame so powerful in my life is that I didn’t understand what was going on and why I was doing what I was doing.
 Until I had a name for it, ADDICTION, I just felt broken, fundamentally broken in the very core of me.
 I couldn’t make relationships of any kind work.
 I would do the very best that I could, but it never worked out.
 I felt separate, always looking in on the world, like there was glass separating me from everyone else.
 I carried on like this, trading physical intimacy for the emotional and cognitive intimacy I truly craved, until the addition was so all encompassing, all consuming that I knew it would kill me if I didn’t stop.
 And so I did.

 I started recovery.
-Recovery from addiction.
+Recovery from addiction, AND also recovery from life.
+Because Life Is Hard!
 And that is where I learned about shame.
 But not just shame….
 I also learned about love, forgiveness, support, addiction, authenticity, reality, joy, pain, anger, serenity, loneliness, betrayal, friendship, cycles, drama, empathy, sympathy, compassion, acceptance, space, boundaries, trauma, healing, letting go, enmeshment, dysfunction, spirituality, depression, discouragement, motivation, sadness, and worth, mostly about worth.
 I learned that I have worth.
 I learned that worth is inherit with being born into this world.
 You don’t earn it or lose it.
 It isn’t given or taken away.
 I exist and so I have worth.
 You exist and so you have worth.
 And by learning my worth and my value, recovery was born.

 It hasn’t been easy.
 In fact, it’s been the hardest thing I’ve ever done in my life.
 My journey hasn’t been perfect, and it still isn’t perfect.
 But I have been blessed, guided, and loved by the women who came before me.
 It wasn’t until I had been in recovery for awhile, that I realized that not every woman was as fortunate as I was.
 Because of the nature, stigma, and stereotypes associated with sex addiction, many women go through recovery alone.
 These same stigmas and stereotypes cause many women, desperately needing help, to turn away from what is traditionally thought of as a “man’s disease.”
 That is unacceptable to me.
 Had it not been for the brave and courageous women who supported and encouraged me, I would not have been able to make the significant changes that I have in my life.

 And that is where Worth Recovery was born.
 My goal is to be sure that when a woman reaches out for help in recovery, there is another woman there to help.
 I hope to provide a rally point, a place where we, as women, can support and love one another.
 I hope you find some of the answers, help and support you are looking for in these pages.
 Check out the Podcast Archives to learn a bit more about my story.
 Hear from other women in the Women’s Stories area.
-Or join one of the group challenges or group coaching classes.
+Or join one of the group challenges or events.
+I’d also love to spend time with you one-on-one in recovery coaching.
 If you want something you can’t find – send me a request.
 I’d love to hear from you.

 Above all, I hope you remember that you are Worth Recovery!
 100% worth it.
 I know that.
 And if you don’t yet, just rely on me until you get there.